-Like a gambler to the slot machine, you press “Start” on your AdWords campaign.
+Like a gambler to the slot machine, you press “Start” on your Google Ads campaign.

 Every day, you check the dashboard.
 A few clicks, even fewer conversions, and one measly phone call.
 You’ve already gambled away several hundred dollars with nothing to say for it.
 Every day, you get more nervous, receive fewer clicks, and waste more money.

 Until eventually, you turn it off – Ah!
 This doesn’t work.

 Take heart – that’s not the story for every Google Ads campaign.
 I’ve personally run Google Ads campaigns that sport a life-changing $300 to $1 ROI.

 But it is the story for many Google Ads campaigns…

 There has been a push in what has been recommended (mostly by Google) in the approach to your bidding strategy.
 Traditionally, we’ve been sworn into a manual bidding method based on bid matrixes factoring in ad position, performance, market location, and trends.